autocrossblog/autocrossblog_astro/src/content/post/2009-05-29-a-little-success-found-1-of-3-missing-screws-and-the-car-started-twice.md

 ---
-layout: post
+image: ''
-title: A little success, found 1 of 3 missing screws, AND the car started, twice!
+publishDate: 2009-05-29T00:50:32+00:00
-description: "An update on the 240z with video of me working on the car getting it started"
+title: "A little success, found 1 of 3 missing screws, AND the car started, twice!"
-date: '2009-05-29T00:50:32+00:00'
+excerpt: "An update on the 240z with video of me working on the car getting it started"
-last_modified_at: 2024-10-09T13:21:54-05:00
+author: chris
-permalink: a-little-success-found-1-of-3-missing-screws-and-the-car-started-twice
+url: 'a-little-success-found-1-of-3-missing-screws-and-the-car-started-twice'
-image:
+tags:  [ 240z, datsun ]
-categories: [ 240z, datsun ]
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 So last night after work I came home with the intention of trying to figure out why the car wouldn't start.
 My intentions were to check the positioning of the 36-1 wheel for the VR sensor that drives the Megasquirt/EDIS setup.
 After checking the positioning of the sensor I was going to do a compression check on the motor.
 Well I threw those intentions out of the window, I wanted to see if after charging the battery the night before things would be better as the changes from the night before were not completely tested due to the drained battery.

 Well wouldn't you know, the car started!
 And not just once, but twice!
 It actually even ran for a bit, assuming I had my foot on the pedal, otherwise it would die, but that didn't concern me, not yet.
 So it ran, and I have megasquirt log files to prove it!
 I went to try to start it again, and got nothing, but this time it wasn't timing, it wasn't motor, it was the starter.
 The starter wouldn't turn over, it would only click, which made things really weird because I hadn't had that problem before.
 Rather than trying to make it work I simply decided to pull the starter out of the car and check it out, it looked okay.